Topics to be covered

-The Comp Alliance will provide several LIVE Video-Conference Trainings via ZOOM from mid October into December.
-These trainings will be conducted on three PESH-mandated topics:
+The Comp Alliance will provide program members with more than 50 LIVE Video-Conference Trainings via ZOOM in November and December 2020.
+These trainings will be conducted on the PESH-required topics of:

 We are offering these on a first-come, first-serve basis as ATTENDANCE IS LIMITED.